authlete/study-session-2026-02/docs-en/02-implement-authorization-server.md

 ## Implementation Approach

 The file [index.ts](/apps/oauth-server/src/index.ts) contains stub implementations for each endpoint.
 In this hands-on, you will implement each endpoint.
-The `/authorize` endpoint includes a sample SDK call as a starting point.

 The implementation flow is: